omerzzeybek9/Traffic-Congestion-Prediction-Optimization/README.md

 # Traffic Congestion Prediction Optimization

 ## Project Overview
 This project aims to predict traffic congestion levels in Istanbul districts using time series analysis with LSTM neural networks.
-Various datasets such as population, public transport, weather, and traffic data were combined, cleaned, and analyzed.
+Various datasets such as population, public transport, weather and traffic data were combined, cleaned and analyzed.

 ## Dataset
 - The datasets can be found under the `data/` and `original_data/` folders.